brainstar/lv2-plugins-brain/README.md

    If switched of, this can help placing different instruments on different distances away from the listener by using two plugins with different radius values

 A word to the CPU usage.
 This plugin interpolates between samples, when the parameters are changed.
 This causes a doppler effect, but prevents artifacts from skipping samples.
 After a second without changes, it stops interpolating and the CPU usage is reduced drastically (on my system typically to ~30% of the previous usage).

+## License

+This software is distributed under the GPL 3.0 License.